maceip/pse-id/README.md

-# PSE Auth explainer
+# PSE-ID explainer

-This is the repository for PSE Auth.
+This is the repository for PSE-ID.
 You're welcome to [contribute](CONTRIBUTING.md)!

 To fill this out, please see: https://github.com/w3ctag/w3ctag.github.io/blob/master/explainers.md